ap0llo/mddocs/docs/configuration/README.md

 You can customize settings by placing them in a configuration file.
 The configuration file is a JSON file and uses the same schema as [`defaultSettings.json`](../../src/MdDocs.Common/Configuration/defaultSettings.json).
+A JSON Schema for the configuration file can be found at <https://raw.githubusercontent.com/ap0llo/mddocs/master/schemas/configuration/schema.json>.
+The schema provides auto-completion support when editing the configuration file in editors that support JSON Schema (e.g. Visual Studio Code).

 The use of a configuration file is **optional**.